Practical information for your semester in L'Aquila

-All our students, doesn't matter if they are EU or not, must hold valid insurance covering risks related to health, accidents, death, permanent invalidity, civil responsibility (including travel assistance) while they are outside their home country.
+All our students, no matter if they are EU or not, must hold valid insurance covering risks related to health, accidents, death, permanent invalidity, and civil responsibility (including travel assistance) while they are outside their home country.

 [AON 24/7 emergency assistance: # +31 10 448 8260]

 - Expat & Co